Telephone numbers in Germany: History

-Before German reunification, East Germany used country code +37.
-West Berlin was integrated into the West German telephone network, using the same international dialling code (+49) of West Germany, with the area code 311, later changed to 030.
-Unlike West Germany, from where calls to East Berlin were made using the prefix 00372 (international access code 00, East German country code 37, area code 2), calls from West Berlin required only the short code 0372.
+Before German reunification, East Germany used country code 37.
+West Berlin was integrated into the West German telephone network, using the same country code (49) of West Germany, with the area code 311, later changed to 030.
+Unlike West Germany, from which calls to East Berlin were made using the prefix 00372 (international access code 00, East German country code 37, area code 2), calls from West Berlin required only the short code 0372.
 Conversely, those made to West Berlin from East Berlin only required the short code 849.

-In 1992, two years after reunification, the telephone networks were merged under country code +49.
+In 1992, two years after reunification, the telephone networks were merged under country code 49.

 Geographic numbers in the New States were assigned area codes starting with 3, in some cases followed by the former East German area code (without the initial 0) or a code similar to it.
 Thus, Leipzig, for example, which had used East German domestic area code 41, was assigned the new area code 341 in the unified telephone system.
 On the other hand, some area codes were changed: for example, the small town of Zossen used to have East German area code 323, but the new area code is 3377.
 Area code 30, formerly used by West Berlin, was assigned to the entire reunified Berlin.

-The released country code +37 was later reused as the initial digits of several new codes for European countries that became independent states at the time (e.g.: +370 for Lithuania, +374 for Armenia, +375 for Belarus, etc.), as well as some microstates whose telephone networks had formerly been integrated to those of surrounding larger countries (e.g. +376 for Andorra, +377 for Monaco and +378 for San Marino).
+Withdrawing country code 37 freed the three-digit numbering block 37x for assignments.
+Several country were assigned such codes, for example: 370 for Lithuania, 374 for Armenia, 375 for Belarus, as well as some microstates whose telephone networks had formerly been integrated to those of surrounding larger countries (e.g., 376 for Andorra, 377 for Monaco and 378 for San Marino).

 The German telephone network became fully digital in 1997, allowing more flexible use of the numbering space.

 On 1 January 1998, the Federal Network Agency (named the Regulatory Authority for Telecommunications and Postal Services at the time) became the numbering authority for telephone numbers in Germany.